tyb311/HAR/README.md

 # HAR-APP
-An app for human activities recognition(HAR), which is based on PaddlePaddle framework of Baidu
+An app for human activities recognition(HAR).

-# Code
 Code is coming soon!
 Please wait for a while.

 # Video